parker-t-jones/p0-person-201/README.md

 Run the program `Person201Nearby`.
 It reads a data file and finds all the people in the data file who are within 50 miles of a person named Ricardo who lives near Seattle.
-The program prints there are 16 people when run as you downloaded the file.
+The program prints there are 16 people when run using the downloaded (from Git repo) file.

 Change the value of the variable `threshold` until exactly 3 people live within `threshold` miles of Ricardo. **Find the smallest `threshold` value that yields 3 people**, so that any value less will yield two people.
 You'll report on this value and how you obtained it in answering the *analysis questions* below.

-Lines 14-16 in `Person201Nearby` specify three data sources: a regular text file named `foodlarge.txt` in the `data` folder, a `foodsmall.txt` file in the `data` folder (line 15), and a URL (line 16).
+Lines 15-17 in `Person201Nearby` specify three data sources: a regular text file named `foodlarge.txt` in the `data` folder, a `foodsmall.txt` file in the `data` folder (line 16), and a URL (line 17).

 How many people live within 50 miles of Ricardo when using the file `foodsmall` as the data source?
 You should run the program and be able to answer this question given a new data file as well as with the two provided.